lit/lit/README.md

 ## Linting

-Linting of TypeScript files is provided by [ESLint](eslint.org) and [TypeScript ESLint](https://github.com/typescript-eslint/typescript-eslint).
+Linting of JavaScript files is provided by [ESLint](eslint.org).
 In addition, [lit-analyzer](https://www.npmjs.com/package/lit-analyzer) is used to type-check and lint lit-html templates with the same engine and rules as lit-plugin.

 The rules are mostly the recommended rules from each project, but some have been turned off to make LitElement usage easier.
-The recommended rules are pretty strict, so you may want to relax them by editing `.eslintrc.json` and `tsconfig.json`.
+The recommended rules are pretty strict, so you may want to relax them by editing `.eslintrc.json`.

 To lint the project run: